HazelnutParadise/insyra/README.md

 > Please refer to our latest updates in **[Docs](/Docs)** folder for more details.

 ## [Idensyra](https://github.com/HazelnutParadise/idensyra)
-We provide a mini Go IDE, `Idensyra`, which aims to make data analysis easier.
+We provide a mini Go IDE, `Idensyra`, which aims to make data analysis even more easier (though Insyra has already made it very easy).

-`Idensyra` comes with Insyra pre-installed, and allows you to run Go code without Go environment!
+`Idensyra` comes with Insyra pre-installed, and allows you to run Go code without installing Go environment!

 **[Know more about Idensyra](https://github.com/HazelnutParadise/idensyra)**